Dragonrun1/file_path_normalizer/README.md

 */
 ```

-As you can see in this edge cases great care is needed when using realpath().
+As you can see from these examples, great care is needed when using realpath().
-Some of the other file functions have similar 'features' especially when dealing
+Some of the other file functions have similar issues, especially when dealing
 with relative paths.
 In the next section I'll show how `FilePathNormalizer` can
 help solve some of these edge cases and act like an improved realpath()
 replacement in many cases.